pfescriva/Business-Science-Applied-AI/Business Tools/Excel for Data Science.md

 **1.Reporting**

 Data is often necessary in that format.
 Sometimes this is not a tool, this is only insight, so building a visualisation tool is not worth it.
-Excel allows user to play with the numbers and use them to compliment additional reports.
+Excel allows the customer to play with the numbers and use them to compliment additional reports.

 **2. Visualisation**